Filter

 Location: Phoenix

-Pediatric Nurse Practitioner - Neurosurgery
+Pediatric Nurse Practitioner - PICU New!

 This position works in collaboration with the attending physicians and works within their scope of practice to provide excellent clinical care for patients.
 Plays a critical role in the patient family medical team.
 Professional who may practice in hospital’s inpatient and/or outpatient setting.